 - 8.1 The ACD is responsible for the overall investment management and administration of the Company.
-The ACD has delegated its day-to-day responsibility for investment management of the Company to Julius Baer International Limited (Investment Manager). - 8.2 Julius Baer International Limited is a private limited company incorporated in England and Wales on 28 June 1973.
+The ACD has delegated its day-to-day responsibility for investment management of the Company to Julius Baer International Limited (the "Investment Manager"). - 8.2 Julius Baer International Limited is a private limited company incorporated in England and Wales on 28 June 1973.
 Julius Baer International Limited's company number is 01120330.
-Julius Baer International Limited is authorised to manage investments. - 8.3 The address of the Investment Manager's registered office and principal place of business is set out in Appendix 7.
+Julius Baer International Limited is authorised to manage investments. - The address of the Investment Manager's registered office and principal place of business is set out in Appendix 6. - The Investment Manager may only sub-delegate its functions with the prior consent of the ACD. - 8.5 The appointment of the Investment Manager has been made under an agreement between the ACD and the Investment Manager (the "Investment Management Agreement").
+The Investment Management Agreement may be terminated immediately by the ACD if it is in the interests of investors.
+The Investment Management Agreement contain provisions to the following effect: - 8.5.1 the ACD will indemnify the Investment Manager against certain losses incurred by the Investment Manager but, in the absence of fraud, the ACD's liability will be limited to the assets of the Company available to meet such a claim;

-- 8.4 The Investment Manager may only sub-delegate its functions with the prior consent of the ACD. - 8.5 The appointment of the Investment Manager has been made under an agreement between the ACD and the Investment Manager.
-The Investment Management Agreements contain provisions to the following effect: - 8.5.1 the ACD will indemnify the Investment Manager against certain losses incurred by the Investment Manager but, in the absence of fraud, the ACD's liability will be limited to the assets of the Company available to meet such a claim; - 8.5.2 the Investment Manager will be liable for certain losses suffered by the ACD or the Company; - 8.5.3 the Investment Manager shall not be liable for any non-performance of its obligations due to causes beyond its control; and - 8.5.4 the agreement is governed by English law and the parties submit to the exclusive jurisdiction of the English courts. - 8.6 The Investment Manager may hold or trade in securities and instruments of same type as the securities and instruments held or traded in by the funds and fund managers; they may also utilise the same or similar strategies as those adopted by the fund managers.
+- 8.5.2 the Investment Manager will be liable for certain losses suffered by the ACD or the Company; - 8.5.3 the Investment Manager shall not be liable for any nonperformance of its obligations due to causes beyond its control; and - 8.5.4 the agreement is governed by English law and the parties submit to the exclusive jurisdiction of the English courts. - 8.6 The Investment Manager may hold or trade in securities and instruments of same type as the securities and instruments held or traded in by the funds and fund managers; they may also utilise the same or similar strategies as those adopted by the fund managers.
 The Investment Manager may therefore trade and compete with fund managers and funds on an arm's length basis.
 In addition, the Investment Manager may make investments in other funds managed or advised by it. - 8.7 The Investment Manager has discretion to enter into foreign exchange hedging transactions and borrowings on behalf of the Company.
-The Investment Manager may appoint an affiliate of any existing service provider or any other third party to act as a counterparty in the execution of foreign exchange transactions in connection with the currency hedging activities of the Company and/or to implement the currency hedging strategy. - 8.8 The Investment Manager is required to comply with its own execution policy. - 8.9 A copy of the Investment Manager's order execution policy may be available on the Investment Manager's website (listed in Appendix 7) or, on request, from the ACD.
+The Investment Manager may appoint an affiliate of any existing service provider or any other third party to act as a counterparty in the execution of foreign exchange transactions in connection with the currency hedging activities of the Company and/or to implement the currency hedging strategy. - 8.8 The Investment Manager is required to comply with its own execution policy. - 8.9 A copy of the Investment Manager's order execution policy may be available on the Investment Manager's website (listed in Appendix 6) or, on request, from the ACD.